Exawind/openturbine/docs/sphinx/theory/fsi-api.rst

 predicted/solved at :math:`t^{n+1}`.
 In the case that the structure uses substeps, use force values linearly interpolated between those at :math:`t^{n+1}` and :math:`t^n`.

-Step 3: Based on the nodal values at :math:`t^{n+1}`, calculate the associated motions of the fluid nodes at :math:`t^{n+1}`.
+Step 3: Based on the nodal values at :math:`t^{n}` and :math:`t^{n+1}`, calculate the associated positions and velocities of the fluid nodes at :math:`t^{n+1}`.
 See :ref:`sec:fsi-motion`.

 Step 4: Advance the fluid solver based on motion calculated by the structural solver in Step 2.

-Step 5: Update the fluid forces at nodes following :ref:`sec:fsi-force`.
+Step 5: Update the fluid forces at structure nodes following :ref:`sec:fsi-force`.

 Step 6: Either accept completion of time advance, or go back to Step 2 and repeat with latest fluid forces from Step 3.
-Note that one might to choose to only recalculate the structure solve, but that would potentially create a discrepancy between fluid and structure locations at :math:`t^{n+1}.
+Note that one might to choose to only recalculate the structure solve, but that would potentially create a discrepancy between fluid and structure locations at :math:`t^{n+1}`.

 .. _`sec:fsi-motion`: